Jean-LouisH/Omnific/README.md

 ![Intro Screenshot](docs/images/cover.png)
 _["Niagara Falls" by Brian Trepanier](https://sketchfab.com/3d-models/niagara-falls-ontario-canada-1799ed0c63394570beed917b99807915) stored in a Model Component in a Scene and rendered in Omnific's RenderingSystem with a basic phong Shader.
 The white cube contains a Light Component and is rendered with a separate unlit Shader._

 [Omnific](https://github.com/Jean-LouisH/Omnific) is a game engine I'm developing for fun, study and technical demonstrations.
-It doubles as an interactive software framework.
-It is designed to be customizable, general purpose, data-driven, and lightweight.
+It: doubles as an interactive software framework; is designed to be customizable, general purpose, data-driven, and lightweight; and builds to Windows, Linux and Web platforms.

 # Table of Contents